 An investor shall carry out the procedures for registration of its capital contribution or of purchase of shares or portion of capital contribution to a local company in the following circumstances:

 Foreign investors will submit file for registration of capital contribution or purchase of shares or portion of capital contribution at the Department of Planning and Investment (“DPI”) of the province or centrally-run city where the local company is headquartered.
-Where the capital contribution or purchase of shares or portion of capital contribution by the foreign investor satisfies the conditions prescribed, the DPI shall, within a period of 15 days from the date of receipt of the complete file, notify in writing the investor for the latter to carry out the procedures for change of a shareholder or member in accordance with law.
+Where the capital contribution or purchase of shares or portion of capital contribution by the foreign investor satisfies the conditions prescribed, the DPI shall, within a period of 15 days from the date of receipt of the complete file, notify in writing the investor for the latter to carry out the procedures for change of a shareholder or member in accordance with law for the cases (i) and (ii), while cases (iii) will need 10 more days to obtain opinions of the MOND and MOPS thereon.

 Investors not within the cases required to carry out procedures for registration of its capital contribution or of purchase of shares or portion of capital contribution to a local company shall carry out the procedures for change of a shareholder or member in accordance with law upon capital contribution or purchase of shares or portion of capital contribution to the local company.